Fairlington, Virginia: Education

 The public Abingdon Elementary School is on 30th Road South in North Fairlington and serves all of Fairlington as do Gunston Middle School and Wakefield High School.

 The Arlington County Department of Parks, Recreation & Cultural Resources provides continuing education at the Fairlington Community Center.
 The Community Center began as the Fairlington Elementary School in 1940 and was converted into a community center in 1979.

 County and state services

 Fairlington is in the 3rd District of the Arlington County Police Department which cooperates with the Fairlington Citizens Association.
-Arlington Fire Station No. 7 of the Arlington County Fire Department housing Engine 107, located at is located on South Abingdon Street in North Fairlington.
+Arlington Fire Station No. 7 of the Arlington County Fire Department housing Engine 107, is located on South Abingdon Street in North Fairlington (temporarily closed due to structural/foundation issues).
 The Arlington County office of the Virginia Cooperative Extension Service is located in the Fairlington Community Center.

 All of Fairlington, including the Alexandria portion, is in the 22206 ZIP code area and is served by the United States Postal Service's Shirlington Annex Post Office although the Parkfairfax Post Office in Alexandria is closer to most of Fairlington.